Frontlines: Fuel of War: Retail bonuses

 A Collector's Edition of the game was released in the UK, Australia, Denmark, and New Zealand.
-The Xbox 360 Collector's Edition contained a T-shirt, an Art of Frontlines book, a poster, and a bonus disk containing the game sound, behind the scenes videos, and more.
-The PC Collector's Edition contained an official strategy guide, Stray Dogs insignia patch, a deck of Frontlines playing cards, an Art of Frontlines book, a poster, and a Steelbook case.
+The Xbox 360 Collector's Edition contained a T-shirt, an Art of Frontlines book, a poster, and a bonus disk containing the game sound, behind-the-scenes videos, and more.
+The PC Collector's Edition contained an official strategy guide, Stray Dogs insignia patch, a deck of Frontlines playing cards, an Art of Frontlines book, a poster, and a SteelBook case.
 This edition was never released in North America.
-In Denmark the PC Collector's Edition contained a "Stray Dogs" T-shirt, an art book, a CD with the soundtrack and a 60X42cm poster and sold as a Special Edition instead of Collector's Edition.
+In Denmark, the PC Collector's Edition contained a "Stray Dogs" T-shirt, an art book, a CD with the soundtrack and a 60-by-42cm poster and sold as a Special Edition instead of Collector's Edition.

 Players who ordered Frontlines: Fuel of War from GameStop or Best Buy were given a special code which gave access to one of two Challenge Maps.
 This code has since been distributed on the Internet.
 Players who purchased Frontlines: Fuel of War from Circuit City received a copy of the Frontlines: Fuel of War soundtrack.
-Players who ordered Frontlines from online retailer Amazon.com were given a limited edition Collector's Tin.
+Players who ordered Frontlines from online retailer Amazon.com were given a limited-edition collector's tin.

 Alternate reality game

 THQ announced the launch of an alternate reality game for Frontlines: Fuel of War in order to promote the game via a website.
-Visitors are challenged to unearth the mystery surrounding Exeo Incorporated by finding ten passwords scattered across the internet.
+Visitors are challenged to unearth the mystery surrounding Exeo Incorporated by finding ten passwords scattered across the Internet.
 Users who find all 10 passwords were eligible to win a grand prize, including fighter pilot training, and a complimentary copy of the game.